JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 [ApplicationComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java)
 interface.
 An application component that has no dependencies should have a constructor with no parameters which will be used for its instantiation.
-If an application component depends on other application components, it can specify these components as constructor parameters, and IDEA will ensure that the components are instantiated in correct order to satisfy the dependencies.
+If an application component depends on other application components, it can specify these components as constructor parameters.
+IntelliJ IDEA will ensure that the components are instantiated in the correct order to satisfy the dependencies.
 Note that application-level components must be registered in the ```<application-components>``` section of the plugin.xml file (see Plugin Configuration File below).

 #### Quick creation of application components

-*IntelliJ IDEA* suggests a simplified way of creating application components, with all the required infrastructure.
+*IntelliJ IDEA* suggests a simplified way to create application components, with all the required infrastructure.
-The IntelliJ interface will help you declare the application component's implementation class and automatically makes appropriate changes to the ```<application-components>``` section of the *plugin.xml* file.
+The IntelliJ interface will help you declare the application component's implementation class, and will automatically make appropriate changes to the ```<application-components>``` section of the *plugin.xml* file.

 **To create and register an application component:**

-1. In your project, on the context menu of the destination package click *New* or press *ALT + INSERT*.
+1. In your project, open the context menu of the destination package and click *New* (or press *ALT + INSERT*).

-2. On the *New* menu, click *Application Component*.
+2. In the *New* menu, click *Application Component*.

 3. In the *New Application Component* dialog box that opens, enter the application component name, and then click *OK*.

-*IntelliJ IDEA* generates a new Java class that implements the [ApplicationComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java) interface, registers the newly created component in the *plugin.xml* file, adds a node to the module tree view, and opens the created application component class file in the editor.
+*IntelliJ IDEA* will generate a new Java class that implements the [ApplicationComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ApplicationComponent.java) interface; register the newly created component in the *plugin.xml* file; add a node to the module tree view; and open the created application component class file in the editor.

 ### Project Level Components

-Project-level component's implementation class may implement the
+Project-level component's implementation class may implement the [ProjectComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ProjectComponent.java) interface.

-[ProjectComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/components/ProjectComponent.java)
-interface.
 The constructor of a project-level component can have a parameter of the